phabee/coursera-getting-and-cleaning-data/README.md

 1. Appropriately labels the data set with descriptive variable names.
 1. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Finally, the resulting tidy dataset is stored in the 'data'-folder within a text-file named 'tidy_data_set.txt'.
 You can find more detailled documentation on how these steps are performed from the code-source.

 ### The 'data'-Folder
 The folder containing the final tidy data set named 'tidy_data_set.csv' produced by the 'run_analysis.R' - script, based on the above mentioned steps 1 through 5.